meetgandhi123/Shopify_Backend_Developer_Intern_Challenge/README.md

 Local API calls can be made at: http://127.0.0.1:8000/

 ## API Documentation
-Postman API documentation is been attached to the repo, which can be used to test the API locally.
+Postman API documentation is been attached to the repo (Shopify.postman_collection.json), which can be used to test the API locally.

 ## Testing